 Manchester's Data Science Institute acts as an access point to the University’s expertise in data science, facilitates interactions between data science researchers and problem holders, owns the University’s data science strategy, and will deliver sustainable support for the community.

-Data science has a home in all three of the University's faculties (Science and Engineering; Humanities; Biology, Medicine & Health Sciences) supported across the whole data life cycle by work in the schools of Computer Science and Mathematics.
-From information management, through analytics, to practical applications.
+Data science has a home in all three of the University's faculties (Science and Engineering; Humanities; Biology, Medicine & Health Sciences).
+Our expertise covers the complete data science life-cycle: from information management, through analytics, to practical applications.
 A key feature of our approach is very close coupling between methodologists and translational scientists, drawing on strength-in-depth in real-world applications of data science.
 This creates a virtuous circle, where challenging real-world problems drive the methodology research agenda, whilst providing a natural route to exploiting new algorithms and methods.
 We believe this deeply multidisciplinary approach is one of the distinctive features of data science at Manchester.